Kitware/CMake/Help/manual/cmake-file-api.7.rst

   This field was added in codemodel version 2.7.

 ``link``
-  Optional member that is present for executables and shared library targets that link into a runtime binary.
+  Optional member that is present for non-imported executables and shared library targets that link into a runtime binary.
 The value is a JSON object with members describing the link step:

   ``language``